Konrad von Wallenrode: As Grand Master

 Konrad's two-year rule was filled with campaigns against Lithuania.
 He was against the Polish-Lithuanian Union, which he tried to dissolve.
 Konrad began a campaign against Lithuania in 1392 and split his army into three divisions.
 The first one, under command of Arnold von Burgeln, Komtur of Balga, headed for Masovia.
 The other two divisions, under the command of Konrad and Grand Marshal Engelhard Rabe von Wildstein, headed for Vilnius.
 They were close to capturing Vilnius, which was defended by Polish knights, but retreated as a result of a scandal caused by the grand master.

 Von Wildstein was a great commander and a tactician with the respect of his soldiers, but he was relieved of his duties as grand marshal by Konrad.
 The reason is not completely known, but it is widely believed that the grand master was jealous of von Wildstein's success.
 Nonetheless, this caused a revolt between most of the knights who stood behind von Wildstein.
 Despite this, Konrad did not change his decision and the campaign was abandoned.
 This helped von Wallenrode to clean up dissent in the order, especially in the Lower Prussian Komturships of Balga, Brandenburg, and Ragnit that were under supremacy of the grand marshal.

 In 1392 Duke Władysław Opolski offered Konrad a partition of Poland with the Holy Roman Empire, the Teutonic Knights, Brandenburg, Hungary, and the Silesian dukes all taking part of it, but the grand master rejected it.
 The same year he started another military action against Lithuania with guest crusaders, including Henry of Derby, the future King Henry IV of England.
 Dutch and French knights under Konrad's command attacked Gardinas, leading Vytautas to call a peace conference in Thorn (Toruń).
 Ten days into the conference, however, Konrad died on 23 July 1393, probably of apoplexy.

 During his reign, he led active economic and colonization actions in Prussia.
 He settled vast tracts of land with German colonists and built two castles, Gotteswerder and Mittenburg.
 In 1393 he created a new komturship in Rhein (Ryn); its first komtur was his brother Friedrich von Wallenrode, a later Komtur of Mewe (Gniew), Strasburg (Brodnica) and the Grand Marshal of Königsberg who died in the Battle of Grunwald in 1410.
 Another relative of Konrad was Johann von Wallenrode, the Archbishop of Riga between 1393–1416.

 The poem

-Adam Mickiewicz took some elements of the historical Konrad von Wallenrode for his 1828 patriotic narrative poem, Konrad Wallenrod, in which Wallenrode is portrayed as a Lithuanian who deliberately leads the Knights into defeat.
+Adam Mickiewicz took some elements of the historical Konrad von Wallenrode for his 1828 patriotic narrative poem, Konrad Wallenrod, in which Wallenrode is portrayed as a Christianized Lithuanian pagan, who after learning about his roots, deliberately leads the Knights into defeat.

 The poem was later twice made into an opera; I Lituani by Italian composer Amilcare Ponchielli in 1874, and Konrad Wallenrod by Polish composer Władysław Żeleński in 1885.